Exponential Approximation Rates and Parameter Efficiency of Learnable Bernstein Activations: Mathematical Preliminaries

-\begin{theorem}[Exponential Approximation Rate] Let $f: \mathbb{R}^d \to \mathbb{R}$ be a continuous function satisfying Assumption \ref{ass:capacity}.
-Then, there exists a DeepBern-Net $\mathcal{N}$ of depth $L$ and degree $n$ such that: where $C_d$ is a constant that depends only on dimension $d$. \end{theorem} \begin{proof} By Lemma \ref{lemma:degree}, the network output $\mathcal{N}(x)$ resides in $\Pi_{n^L}$, the space of polynomials of total degree $n^L$.
+\begin{proof} By Lemma \ref{lemma:degree}, the network output $\mathcal{N}(x)$ resides in $\Pi_{n^L}$, the space of polynomials of total degree $n^L$.
 According to Jackson's Theorem for multivariate polynomial approximation \cite{devore1993constructive}, for any continuous function $f$, the error of the best polynomial approximation $P^* \in \Pi_{D}$ is bounded by: Setting $D = n^L$, let $P^*_{n^L}$ be the best approximating polynomial in the full space $\Pi_{n^L}$.
 Its error satisfies: By Assumption \ref{ass:capacity}, the specific polynomial $P^*_{n^L}$ lies within the realizable manifold of our neural network $\mathcal{N}$.
 Thus, the network's optimal error coincides with the polynomial error: \end{proof}